NoltixOS/AeroOS-Beta/README.md

-#  Xsoft-CODENAME-SHADOW
+#  Xsoft OS 1.0

-This is Xsoft OS.
+This is Xsoft OS 1.0: The start.